AppertaFoundation/openeyes/README.md

         <Id>[internal patient id]</Id>
     </Success>

-The following elements will generate warnings if the provided codes are not provided
+The following elements will generate warnings if the given values do not match valid values in the system:

 * Gender
 * EthnicGroup